ABOUT US

 • Carolyn Sant - Psychologist - Durack

-• Bachelor of Psychological Science (Honours), BPsych (Hons)
+• Bachelor of Psychological Science Honours, Charles Darwin University (NT)

 “The journey of a thousand miles begins with one step” (Lao Tzu)

-Recognising that asking for help can be the hardest part of someone’s journey, yet the first step in healing and recovery, Carolyn adopts a warm, empathic, respectful and non-judgemental approach to her clients.
+Recognising that asking for help can be the hardest part of someone’s journey, yet the first step in healing, Carolyn adopts a warm, empathic, respectful and non-judgemental approach to her clients.

-Carolyn has called Darwin home, living and working in the Territory whilst raising a family for more than 30 years, working in areas such as Defence, Financial Services, and most recently with vulnerable children and families and young people in the youth justice system.
+Carolyn is a long term Territorian and has called Darwin home, living and working in the Territory whilst raising a family for more than 30 years, and will continue to enjoy all the things the Territory continues to offer.

 • Jacquelyn Agustin - Provisional Psychologist - Durack

-• Bachelor of Psychology (Hons) 2001; Charles Darwin University NT
+Bachelor of Psychological Science at Charles Darwin University, NT

-• Natalie Lim - Psychologist/Registrar Clinical Psychologist - Winnellie
+• Natalie Lim - Psychologist/Registrar Clinical Psychologist - Durack

 Bachelor of Psychological Science